EIC95/ScriptSheets/README.md

-# CheatSheets - Cheat Sheet for Developers
+# ScriptSheets - Cheat Sheet for Developers

-CheatSheets is an open-source project that provides a structured collection of notes and cheat sheets for various programming languages and technologies.
+ScriptSheets is an open-source project that provides a structured collection of notes and cheat sheets for various programming languages and technologies.
 It helps developers quickly access key concepts, syntax, and examples.

 ## Features
 - 📌 Notes and cheat sheets for multiple programming languages and frameworks.